Site icon Texas Travel Talk

 Big Bend National Park

-Big Bend National Park, a West Texas treasure, is a natural area that covers many square miles along the Rio Grande River.
-The park contains mountains, desert lands, and acres of land untouched by man.
-Various wildlife is made up of bobcats, coyotes, javelinas, and many more that are hidden from visitors.
+Big Bend National Park, a West Texas treasure, is a vast natural area that spans numerous square miles along the Rio Grande River.
+The park features mountains, desert landscapes, and acres of untouched land.
+Various wildlife species include bobcats, coyotes, javelinas, and many more that are often hidden from visitors.

 Several hiking trails, biking trails, and kayaking opportunities are available along the riverbanks.
-No matter what season you visit Big Bend National Park, you will find something new each time you visit.
+No matter what season you visit Big Bend National Park, you will find something new each time.
 This park is excellent for nature lovers and adventurers of all levels.

 It amazes me why this national park is on every list I research.
-It’s one of Texas’s top tourist attractions, yet no one visits it.
-That’s right, Big Bend National Park doesn’t get that many visitors because it’s so far from everyone.
-Heck, I have yet to go.
-My parents took us on many road trips, but not this one – they went alone.
-My mom still reminds me that she and my dad rode a donkey in Mexico for only $5.
+It’s one of Texas’s top tourist attractions, yet it remains largely unvisited.
+That’s right, Big Bend National Park doesn’t receive many visitors because it’s so far from most people.
+Heck, I haven’t gone yet.

 Photo Credit: Pixabay